Wednesday, April 1, 2026

 Per Ounce

-Bitcoin and gold are traded 24 hours a day.
+Bitcoin, gold, silver, and oil are traded 24 hours a day.

 Flying together with our sponsor